SixArm/pitch-deck-template/README.md

 * Can you introduce us to others now?

+## Questions for teammates and partners

+* What is our elevator pitch in 20 seconds?

+* How do you describe why now, why us, why this?

+* What does the next year of success look like?

+* What are the most critical next steps?

 ## Questions for advisors and investors

 * Who should we be talking to about this?